Family Feud Canada

 All family members must be at least 18 years old, compared to the U.S. version, in which they don't have a fixed age requirement.
-(The U.S. version still recommends that the contestants be at least 15 years old, due to the nature of the questions.)
+(The U.S. version still recommends that the contestants be at least 15 years old, due to the nature of the questions).

 In February 2020, the show was renewed for a second season by CBC.
 The second season began airing on October 12, 2020.
-It was also renewed for a third and upcoming fourth season.
+It was also renewed for a third, fourth, fifth and upcoming sixth season.

 The show covers costs for the contestants to travel to Toronto for game sessions.
 Among the game's rules are that contestants cannot boo other contestants.